 It will ensure there is no exposed copper.
 Exposed copper in component pads will cause the bare boards to pass electrical testing (E-test) at the board manufacturer.
-It may bridge the exposed copper between places and cause a dead-short.
+It may bridge the exposed copper between places and cause a dead short.

 Also referred to as PCB twist and mainly arises in multilayer boards.
-It occurs due to lack of temperature control and heat unbalanced increase rates during manufacturing of the board.
+It occurs due to a lack of temperature control and heats unbalanced increase rates during the board manufacturing.
 A good manufacturer will control heat increase rates.

 As the press under high temperature heats up, the laminate cores become more pliable, causing the etched conductors to revert to their actual size and initial position.
 It seems to remove some of the former lamination warp.

-The standard practices exercised to mitigate PCB warp in the industry during fabrication are selecting the base material suitable for lead-free soldering, low elasticity, and high rigidity, and sustain rigidity during the whole board fabrication process.
+The standard practices exercised to mitigate PCB warp in the industry during fabrication are selecting the base material suitable for lead-free soldering, low elasticity, and high rigidity, and sustaining rigidity during the whole board fabrication process.

 Fig 4:- A 3D model of PCB warp (bow and twist) of a manufactured PCB

 5 .
 Common PCB Quality Problems—Surface finishing:

-Most PCB manufacturers commit and guarantee good PCB Quality.
+Most PCB manufacturers commit to and guarantee good PCB Quality.
 ENIG (Electroless Nickel Immersion Gold) surface finishing and used chiefly.

 The subsequent lab testing reveals the decreased pull strength.
 Even if the component looks adequately soldered.
-However, the problem of improper joint building still exists.
+However, the problem of the improper joint building still exists.

 6 .
 Common PCB Quality Problems—Bad impedance:

-The impedance, faced by signals traveling from the source to destination in a PCB.
+The impedance is faced by signals traveling from the source to the destination in a PCB.
 It is essential for high-speed digital (such as the motherboard) and RF (mobile phones) PCBs.

 7 .
 Common PCB Quality Problems—BGA solder void:

 It is possible that it may not be detected in the boundary test or lab performance test.
 So BGA package soldering companies must have affixed the X-RAY inspection setup.

 Fig 5:- BGA package solder void and inspection

 8 .
 Poor cutting and dimensioning:

 The size of a PCB in an assembly is critical for many reasons.
 The PCBs should be ensured and guaranteed to be compliant with dimensional dimensions and tolerances sought by the designer.

 Fig 6:- Finished PCB dimensional cutting

 9 .
 Common PCB Quality Problems—Blurred Silkscreen:

-For instance, it is hard to differentiate between 1 and 7, and B and eight characters placed on poorly printed silkscreen PCB.
+For instance, it is hard to differentiate between 1 and 7 and between B and eight characters placed on poorly printed silkscreen PCB.

 10 .
 Improper internal layer connections:

-It is a widespread problem among PCB manufacturing and utilization industry that internal layers of the PCBs such as signal layers, ground planes, and power supply planes are short-circuited.
+It is a widespread problem in the PCB manufacturing and utilization industry that internal layers of the PCBs, such as signal layers, ground planes, and power supply planes, are short-circuited.